ULYSSIS-KUL/MediaWikiShibboleth/README.md

 # Installation

-First unzip the zip file in your `<mediawiki installation folder>/extensions/` directory.
-Then, add the following lines to your `<mediawiki installation folder>/LocalSettings.php`:
+First, download the latest release from https://github.com/ULYSSIS-KUL/MediaWikiShibboleth/releases/latest.
+Make sure to click the `MediaWikiShibboleth.zip` download button.
+Then, unzip the zip file in your `<mediawiki installation folder>/extensions/` directory.
+Finally, add the following lines to your `<mediawiki installation folder>/LocalSettings.php`

 ```php
 wfLoadExtension('MediaWikiShibboleth');